UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Notes:

 A pandas Series is a one-dimensional array of values with an axis label.
+Sort of like a list with a name attached to it.

 This is the base data type that makes up a pandas dataframe.

 In fact, the
 <a href="https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe" target="_blank">Pandas
-documentation“</a> explain it as”a dict of Series objects".
+documentation“</a> explains a dataframe as”a dict of Series objects".

 Let’s look back at the series output again.